Arkansas Background Check

 False Information about Education qualifications

-Education verification allows employers to identify the aforementioned inconsistencies.
+Education verification allows employers to identify the inconsistencies mentioned above.
 Falsely claiming that you have a college degree could cause a swift denial.

 Probable Driving Record